danielanapoli/scholarlyScrape/README.md

 # scholarlyScrape
 TO RUN:

+0. Update SEARCH_QUERY in constants.py with your desired key words.

 1. Collect publication data: `python .\scholarlyScrape.py`

 2. Download PDF files.
 Be sure to name files with corresponding Tags.
 [Done manually]